ebola-cmd/zippy/README.md

     Youtube downloader: Download mp3 or mp4 videos from youtube To-do List: A simple To-do list which saves your tasks
+    Games: Bunch of fun games to play if bored

 more features comming soon